"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Results

 \subsubsection{Transactional Edits: Semantic Blindness}

-In scenarios requiring a sequence of relevant edits for transactions (C2), the NES model demonstrates a conceptual blindness to the security implications of code transformations.
+Even when the surrounding context is benign, completing a multi-step transaction (C2) requires the model to carry security invariants from one step to the next.
+Across our transactional scenarios, the model instead treats each step as a local syntactic rewrite and largely ignores the security implications that the transaction is meant to preserve.

-\textbf{Refactoring Risks.} When performing refactoring operations like visibility changes (V8) or logging enhancements (V7), the model treats the edit as a syntactic substitution.
-It fails to recognize that changing a \texttt{private} method to \texttt{public} endpoint changes the attack surface (90.00\% insecure exposure), or that simple variable interpolation in logs enables injection attacks (82.00\% vulnerable).
-The model optimizes for code fluency—producing functional code—at the cost of dropping security invariants that are not explicitly enforced by the syntax.
+\textbf{Refactoring Risks.} When performing refactoring operations such as visibility changes (V8) or logging enhancements (V7), the model treats the edit as a pure syntactic substitution.
+It does not recognize that promoting a \texttt{private} method into a \texttt{public} endpoint expands the attack surface (90.00\% insecure exposure), nor that interpolating raw variables into log statements enables injection (82.00\% vulnerable).
+The model optimizes for fluent, functionally consistent code while silently dropping the security invariants that the original syntax enforced.

-\textbf{Configuration Amnesia.} This blindness extends to component replacement (V9).
-When upgrading libraries (e.g., XML parsers), the model correctly updates the API calls but frequently fails to migrate the associated security configurations (e.g., setting correct flags), leading to a 46.39\% vulnerability rate.
-The model understands \textit{how} to call the new function, but not \textit{why} the old configuration existed, effectively downgrading the system's security during the upgrade.
+\textbf{Configuration Amnesia.} The same blindness extends to component replacement (V9).
+When migrating between libraries (e.g., across Java XML parsers), the model correctly rewrites the API calls but routinely omits the matching security configurations (e.g., flags that disable external entity expansion), yielding a 46.39\% vulnerability rate.
+In effect, the model preserves \emph{how} the new component is called but discards \emph{why} the previous configuration existed, downgrading the system's security as a side effect of the upgrade.